Creating Engagement to Capture First-party Data

 Personalizing Outreach Based On Engagement Data

-In the example above, data was shared around average employee retention for an industry during a virtual event.
+In the example above, first party data capture was shared around average employee retention for an industry during a virtual event.
 After highlighting the statistic, attendees were asked how they stand in relation.
 You can then see, based on responses to the poll, how organizers can treat different attendees in a way that’ll inspire further engagement.

 So, out of this example poll, we have three cohorts of respondents we can treat differently from a sales and marketing perspective.
 For example:

-• If attendees report they’re doing about average, then marketers can focus messaging for those attendees on moving their programming to a more advanced stage.
+- If attendees report they’re doing about average, then marketers can focus messaging for those attendees on moving their programming to a more advanced stage.

-• If an attendee says they are already doing better than average, then marketers could reach out and ask them to be a guest on an upcoming panel webinar or even to submit their great work for an awards program.
+- If an attendee says they are already doing better than average, then marketers could reach out and ask them to be a guest on an upcoming panel webinar or even to submit their great work for an awards program.

-• If attendees reports they’re below the industry average, then messaging can be much more empathetic and discuss how they can overcome barriers to get their programming to industry average.
+- If attendees reports they’re below the industry average, then messaging can be much more empathetic and discuss how they can overcome barriers to get their programming to industry average.

 Make First-Party Data A Part of Your Organization